w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

-Discuss the use of visual and non-visual cues (including labels, instructions, and graphical representations) to help people understand components.
-Explain that defining how to present these cues is  a responsibility of the designer, whereas providing such cues is a responsibility shared with the content author.
+Discuss the use of labels, instructions, and graphical representations to help people understand components.
+Explain that defining how to present labels, instructions, and graphical representations is a responsibility of the designer, whereas providing them is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to:

 * define clear and distinguishable names for components, including visual and programmatic labels
-* define overall instructions to make information in multi-step processes more understandable, for example visual and non-visual cues, and graphical representations
+* define overall instructions to make information in multi-step processes more understandable, for example text and graphical representations
 * define visual and non-visual instructions to communicate the total number of steps and the current step in multi-step forms and processes
 * define related controls, such as those collecting personal information, payment methods, and consent to legal conditions, and communicate such relationships visually and non-visually